MarkoSterk/beta_cell_analysis_suite/README.md

 pip install -r requirements.txt
 ```

+This step requires the file "requirements.txt" in the current working directory.

 ### Provided sample data
 We provide sample data in the folder "raw_data/"

-Requires the file "requirements.txt" in the current working directory.
 ### Raw data input
 The scripts require a folder called "raw_data" in the root folder
 of your analysis project.